A-Z Jargon Buster

 • ADVANCE DECISIONS TO REFUSE TREATMENT – an advance refusal of a specified treatment made by a person at a time when they have capacity to make that decision, to be brought into play when that person is no longer able to make that decision for themselves.
 If it meets certain formal requirements, an ‘ADRT’ is legally binding.

 • ADVANCE STATEMENTS – a statement about the sort of care that someone would wish to receive, or any aspect of their future health or social care.
-An advance statement is not legally binding, but must be taken into account by anyone who is making decisions about your care in your best interests, as evidence of your wishes, values and beliefs.
+An advance statement is not legally binding, but must be taken into account by anyone who is making decisions about your care in your best interests, as evidence of your wishes, feelings, values and beliefs.

 • ADVOCACY – Advocacy services help people – particularly those who are most vulnerable in society – to: